DOJ investigation: Phoenix Police committed civil rights violations

 The DOJ first announced it would launch the investigation in August 2021.
 The city created a website to keep the public informed about the probe, including details about reform measures.

-“We are committed to fair and equitable policing in this police department and we work very, very hard to make sure that occurs every single day,” Sullivan told KTAR News 92.3 FM’s The Mike Broomhead Show.
+“We are committed to fair and equitable policing in this police department and we work very, very hard to make sure that occurs every single day,” Sullivan told KTAR News 92.3 FM’s The Mike Broomhead Show shortly after the findings were released.

+Sullivan was hired in 2022 to lead the department through the investigation after former Chief Jeri Williams announced her retirement.

 We want to hear from you.